-Tutorial: Getting Started with SQL Server Backup and Restore to Windows Azure Blob Storage Service
+Tutorial: SQL Server Backup and Restore to Windows Azure Blob Storage Service

-Welcome to the Getting Started with SQL Server Backup and Restore with Windows Azure Blob Storage Service tutorial.
-This tutorial helps you understand how to write backups to and restore from the Windows Azure Blob storage service.
+This tutorial helps you understand how to write backups to and restore from the Azure Blob storage service.

 To complete this tutorial, you must be familiar with SQL Server backup and restore concepts and T-SQL syntax.
 To use this tutorial, your system must meet the following requirements:

-An instance of SQL Server 2012 with SP1 CU2 update, and AdventureWorks2012 database installed.
+An instance of SQL Server 2016, and AdventureWorks2012 database installed.

-The SQL Server instance can be on-premises or in a Windows Azure Virtual Machine.
+The SQL Server instance can be on-premises or in an Azure Virtual Machine.

 You can use a user database in place of AdventureWorks2012, and modify the tsql syntax accordingly.

-The user account that is used to issue BACKUP or RESTORE commands should be in the db_backup operator database role with Alter any credential permissions.
+The user account used to issue BACKUP or RESTORE commands should be in the db_backup operator database role with Alter any credential permissions.